Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 Changing our default white background to ‘Room 2‘ (under the ‘Indoors‘ filter), we’d have:

-On the left side of our screen, on the other hand, we have all possible blocks of code that we’ll be using in our code.
+On the left side of our screen, on the other hand, we have all possible blocks of code that we’ll be using in our Scratch coding projects.
 Each block contains a single instruction for the computer to execute and is assigned to one of the various categories shown below:

-And finally, to the very center of the screen is the workspace, where we’ll be placing all our code blocks:
+And finally, to the very center of the screen is the workspace, where we’ll be placing all our code blocks and where most of our time will be spent in terms of Scratch coding:

 Making our First Code

-Now that we’ve grasped the Scratch tool, it’s time to move on to the main part of making a Scratch project: block-based coding.
+Now that we’ve grasped the Scratch tool and how coding with Scratch connects all together, it’s time to move on to the main part of making a Scratch coding project: block-based coding.

 To start our project, let’s delete the cat sprite and add a chick character (or feel free to add the sprite of your choice):